dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 #### 3.1.2 Performance issues when the object cache has many entities

-The object cache helps to increase the overall responsiveness of the Entity Framework.
+The object cache helps to increase the overall responsiveness of Entity Framework.
 However, when the object cache has a very large amount of entities loaded it may affect certain operations such as Add, Remove, Find, Entry, SaveChanges and more.
 In particular, operations that trigger a call to DetectChanges will be negatively affected by very large object caches.
 DetectChanges synchronizes the object graph with the object state manager and its performance will determined directly by the size of the object graph.
 For more information about DetectChanges, see [Tracking Changes in POCO Entities](https://msdn.microsoft.com/library/dd456848.aspx).

 When using Entity Framework 6, developers are able to call AddRange and RemoveRange directly on a DbSet, instead of iterating on a collection and calling Add once per instance.
 The advantage of using the range methods is that the cost of DetectChanges is only paid once for the entire set of entities as opposed to once per each added entity.